Brent and Michael's Secret Travel Hacks, Part 2!

 I'm tired of the same old travel hacks.
 Here are some you may not have heard before.

 I’m a big believer in travel hacks.
-But I also think that most lists of “travel hacks” are fairly lame or obvious, so I previously wrote about some of our own, better money-saving and stress-reducing tips.
+But I also think that most lists of “travel hacks” are fairly lame or obvious.
+So here are some of my own!

 In our last four years of continuous travel, I’d estimate that these unique hacks have saved us — no joke — tens of thousands of dollars.
 And we’ve also been considerably less stressed.